-- An orientation session was conducted on 6 February 2023, for new Council Members who were appointed in 2023, and the Information Booklet for Council Members was provided to them. - To uphold public trust and protect public interests, all Members of the Council / Boards / Committees appointed in 2023 have accepted and agreed to abide by the Code and the Policy, and to declare any conflicts of interests in compliance with the stipulated requirements. - 3.
-Before the commencement of each Council Meeting, the Chairman will remind Council Members to declare any conflicts of interests on items discussed at the meeting.
+- On 5 February 2024, an orientation session was conducted and the Information Booklets for Council Members were distributed to the Council Members who were newly appointed in 2024. - To uphold public trust and protect public interests, all Members of the Council/Boards/ Committees appointed in 2024 have accepted and agreed to abide by the Code and the Policy, and to declare any conflicts of interests in compliance with the stipulated requirements. - Before the commencement of each Council Meeting, the Chairman will remind Council Members to declare any conflicts of interests on items discussed at the meeting.
 This will be properly documented and appropriate actions will be taken where deemed necessary.